Stay up to date with the latest advice and information via the Victorian Department of Health & Human Services dhhs.vic.gov.au/coronavirus

 The Victorian State Government has established a $1.7 billion Economic Survival Package to support Victorian businesses and workers through the impacts of the COVID-19 pandemic.

 Businesses with annual Victorian taxable wages up to $3 million will have their payroll tax for the 2019-20 financial year waived.

 Businesses that have paid for a renewable liquor licence for 2020 will be reimbursed their licence fee and those yet to pay will have the fee waived.

 Land owners due to pay 2020 land tax that have at least one non-residential property and total taxable landholdings below $1 million have the option of deferring their 2020 land tax payment until after 31 December 2020.

 - Business Support Fund

 Funding of $10,000 per business is available and will be allocated through a grant process.
-Applications now open until 1 June 2020.
+Applications have now closed.

 - Working for Victoria Fund